psychemedia/sin-eater-resources/src/_before_ludlow.md

 The letter is signed off as follows:

-> I wish you a long Life, vigorous course of Health, and als imaginable encouragement of your learned and indefatigable Studies, (which I am glad have been so generously and so publickly taken notice of by the University of Oxfordd) and am, Sir,
+> I wish you a long Life, vigorous course of Health, and all imaginable encouragement of your learned and indefatigable Studies, (which I am glad have been so generously and so publickly taken notice of by the University of Oxfordd) and am, Sir,
 > Your very humble servant
 > Charter-House Feb, 1714|15.
 John Bagford.